 PIA is certainly cheap, with their current discount pricing that drops the monthly rate down to $3.49 with the two-year subscription plan:

-ExpressVPN is without a doubt more expensive, with their default subscription coming in at $8.32 per month with the annual plan.
+ExpressVPN is without a doubt more expensive, with their default subscription coming in at $8.32 per month for the annual plan.
 Fortunately, they are also offering an ExpressVPN discount coupon that includes three months free and drops the price down to $6.67 per month.
 The coupon will be automatically activated when you click this discount link, which gives you the following prices on the checkout page.

-Features: ExpressVPN vs Private Internet Access
+5. Features: ExpressVPN vs Private Internet Access

 PIA features – The main features with Private Internet access are:

-- PIA MACE, which is just a basic ad blocker
+- PIA MACE, which is a basic ad blocker

-- Kill switch and IPv6 leak protection
+- Kill switch (IP leak and DNS leak protection)

 ExpressVPN features – The main features with ExpressVPN are: